oaflindberg/bengans-cli/README.md

 # bengans-cli

 ## Search for products available at Bengans record store like a pro
-Ever wanted to search for products at [bengans.se](https://bengans.se) in the fastest possible way?
+Ever wanted to search for products at [bengans.se](https://bengans.se) in the coolest way possible?
 Now you can!

 ## Installation & Usage